-When a message is posted to the list, a series of moderation criteria are applied to determine the disposition of the message.
-This section contains the modeation controls for postings from both members and non-members.
+When a message is posted to the list, a series of moderation criteria is applied to determine the disposition of the message.
+This section contains the moderation controls for postings from both members and non-members.

-default\member\moderation Member postings are held for moderation if their moderation flag is turned on.
+default_member_moderation Member postings are held for moderation if their moderation flag is turned on.
 Note that only the list administrators can change the value of a member's moderation flag.